Introduction to FlowPilot

 Change Spawn Location

-This is done with the Property Spawn Location Reference
+This is done with the Property Spawn Location Reference.
+This property is a custom type called FFlowActorReference.

 You can read more about FFlowActorReference